avanhatt/cs2110-labs-public/lab1/instructions.md

 ```

 > **Note**
 > TODO: Write a method as follows that checks if a character is alphabetic, and converts it to upper case if so.
-If the letter is not alphabetic, return the empty string (`""`).
+If the letter is not alphabetic, return the space character (`' '`).
 ```java
 public static char toUpperCaseIfAlphabetic(char c) {
     // TODO ...